 | Logic error | Wrong result, sometimes unnoticed | Plausible but unsupported answer or tool choice | Verifier + source check: Validate against deterministic evidence where available |

 This additional risk stems from generated actions and answers.
 An LLM acting inside an agent can vary its tool selection or interpretation after a small change in input or sampling.
-Agent architecture still prevents known errors, but it also has to detect degraded trajectories while they are running.
+Agent architecture still prevents known errors, but it also has to detect degraded trajectories while they're running.

-Here is the single number that explains why agent reliability is hard.
+One number explains why agent reliability is hard.
 A task that needs n dependent steps succeeds only if every step succeeds.
 If each step is independent and succeeds with probability p, the whole task succeeds with probability:

 This product decays fast.
 Even a per-step success rate that sounds excellent collapses over a long trajectory: